Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: Introduction

-We give a short overview of the techniques and ideas used to obtain our main theorems.
-Roughly stated, our main idea is to show that many well-known NP-completeness proofs from some problem $\Pi_1$ to some other problem $\Pi_2$ have a special property, which we call the \emph{solution-preserving property}.
-On an intuitive level, this property states that the universe of $\Pi_1$ can be injectively embedded into the universe of $\Pi_2$ in such a way that the solutions of $\Pi_1$ correspond to the solutions of $\Pi_2$ in a strict one-to-one fashion.
-We show that a surprisingly large amount of NP-completeness reductions which are known from the literature actually have the solution-preserving property (\cref{sec:ssp-reductions}).
-Even the historically first NP-completeness reduction, i.e. the reduction used by Cook and Levin to show that \textsc{Satisfiability} is NP-complete has the solution-preserving property (\cref{thm:cook-levin}).
-We then proceed to show that every NP-completeness reduction with the solution-preserving property can be upgraded to a $\Sigma^p_2$-completeness proof (or $\Sigma^p_3$-completeness proof, respectively) between the min-max variants (min-max-min variants, respectively) of the problems $\Pi_1$ and $\Pi_2$, hence proving the desired result of $\Sigma^p_2$-completeness ($\Sigma^p_3$-completeness, respectively).
+We show that a surprisingly large amount of NP-completeness reductions which are known from the literature actually have the SSP property (\cref{sec:ssp-reductions}).
+Even the historically first NP-completeness reduction, i.e. the reduction used by Cook and Levin to show that \textsc{Satisfiability} is NP-complete has the SSP property (\cref{thm:cook-levin}).
+We then proceed to show that every NP-completeness reduction with the SSP property can be upgraded to a $\Sigma^p_2$-completeness proof (or $\Sigma^p_3$-completeness proof, respectively) between the min-max variants (min-max-min variants, respectively) of the problems $\Pi_1$ and $\Pi_2$, hence proving the desired result of $\Sigma^p_2$-completeness ($\Sigma^p_3$-completeness, respectively).

-We now explain this idea in more detail.
-As already stated above, in this paper we consider (decision versions of) linear optimization problems (LOPs) of the form $\Pi = (X, \U, \F, d, t)$, where associated to each instance $x \in X$ there is the universe $\U(x)$, the set of feasible sets $\F(x)$, the cost function $d^{(x)} : \U(x) \to \Z$ and a threshold $t^{(x)} \in \Z$.
-A formal definition is provided in \cref{def:LOSPP}.
-For each LOP we define its solution set $\sol(x)$ as in \cref{eq:def-sol-LOP}.